Demonetization Effects on Economic PillarsAnisha Mukhija

 - Drop in real estate prices

-- Decline in lending rates of the bank
+- The decline in lending rates of the bank

 - Detection of fake currency notes